 Twin ropes are roughly a millimeter thinner than half ropes, and simpler to use as well.
 In short, the climber treats the two ropes as one, clipping both into each piece of gear.
 Twin ropes are sometimes used for alpine climbing when climbing as a party of two (to allow for long rappels) or ice climbing, when you want to mitigate the amount of impact force on a screw—a skinnier rope means more stretch and thus less force.
 Twin ropes are rated as a pair (not tested individually) and thus are always meant to be used together.
 And like we mentioned above for half ropes, there are a few ropes that play triple duty, with the ability to be used in single, half, and twin configurations.

-Both half and twin ropes often are referred to as “double ropes.”
-Some double ropes are rated as both half and twin, but when they are not, it’s important to understand what your ropes can used for safely.
-Two commonly-made errors go against manufacturer recommendation.
-First, climbers often clip two half ropes to one piece of gear.
-A fall in this situation would be less dynamic than ideal, and thus exert extra force on the gear (a big deal when you’re falling on an ice screw or marginal gear).
+Both half and twin ropes are often referred to as “double ropes.”
+Some double ropes are rated as both half and twin, but when they are not, it’s important to understand what your ropes can be used for safely.
+Two commonly made errors go against the manufacturer's recommendations.
+First, climbers often clip two half ropes to one piece of gear (instead of two twin ropes).
+A fall in this situation would be less dynamic than ideal and thus exert extra force on the gear (a big deal when you’re falling on an ice screw or marginal gear).
 The second error is climbing as a party of three on a set of twin ropes.
 Twin ropes are rated as a pair and are thus always meant to be used as a pair, not split up between two followers.
 While neither of these mistakes is likely to result in a fatality, it’s important to remember that user error is the most common reason for climbing accidents.
 Always use your gear per manufacturer recommendations.

 Climbing Rope Categories

 Climbing ropes are a varied bunch, with primary distinctions coming in terms of diameter, dry treatment (or lack thereof), length, and price.
-Many climbers have a quiver of ropes for different needs: a short gym rope, a budget-priced workhorse for top roping, a thin rope for projecting routes, an even thinner rope for redpointing or alpine climbing.
+Many climbers have a quiver of ropes for different needs: a short gym rope, a budget-priced workhorse for top roping, a thin rope for projecting routes, and an even thinner rope for redpointing or alpine climbing.
 To help you select the right rope for your needs, we’ve broken our picks down into three categories: workhorse, all-around, and redpoint/alpine.
+And for more background information, we've also written a guide on Choosing the Right Climbing Rope Diameter.

 Workhorse